MichalZr6/PFV/README.md

 - generating merged 'database' xls file with PFV records
 - renaming all scanned files to a user defined name (when it's not invoice file) or to auto-generated, based on invoice id and company name.

-I've tried many different programming platforms before. and this time wanted to test Visual Studio.
+I've used many different programming platforms before.
+This time wanted to try Visual Studio.
-It quickly turned out however, that pure c++ coding in VS requires some special efforts.
+Despite pure c++ coding in VS requires some special efforts, I continued this project.
-Despite this, the program's code grew larger in time.

 Some important notes:
-- BasicExcel.hpp is rather old but works fine with this project
+- BasicExcel.hpp is rather old, but gives the project all it needs
-- PFV generates new excel file for merged 1000 (defined in Globals.h) old and new entries
+- PFV generates new excel file for merged old and new entries (defined in Globals.h)
 - some features are not yet implemented (i.a. main menu)

 Future tasks:
 - saving user input as backup every entry read
 - adding functionality to edit chosen entry (currently UI only allows user to delete last entry)
+- moving defined constants from code to a new UI window, available from main menu

 - implementing SQL database instead of XLS file
 - implementing 'Company Storage'